A Regularized Conditional GAN for Posterior Sampling in Image Recovery Problems: Conclusion

 Experiments on parallel MRI and large-scale face inpainting showed our proposed method outperforming all cGAN and score-based competitors in CFID, which measures posterior-approximation quality, as well as other metrics like FID, PSNR, SSIM, LPIPS, and DISTS.
 Furthermore, it generates samples thousands of times faster than Langevin/score-based approaches.

-\textbf{Limitations.~} In our current implementation, our cGAN is trained for a specific image-recovery task and may not generalize to new tasks.
-In ongoing work, we are extending our approach so that it can be trained to handle a wide range of recovery tasks, such as MRI with a generic acceleration and sampling mask, or inpainting with a generic mask.
+In ongoing work, we are extending our approach so that it can be trained to handle a wide range of recovery tasks, such as MRI with a generic acceleration and sampling mask \cite{Bendel:NIPSW:23}, or inpainting with a generic mask.
 We are also extending our approach to other applications, such as super-resolution, deblurring, compressive sensing, denoising, and phase retrieval.